 The Lung Institute is starting this New Year off with an expansion.
 We will be opening a new facility in Scottsdale, Arizona on Monday, February 9, 2015.
 The latest clinic will be located at 8377 East Hartford Drive, Suite 120, right in the heart of Scottsdale.
 The addition of this treatment center will create new jobs, benefit local businesses and booster the medical tourism industry of the Scottsdale area.

 Is the New Year inspiring you to learn more about your treatment options for lung disease?
-We will be holding seminars this month in both Tampa and Nashville with Dr. Burton Feinerman to address how stem cell therapy is performed and how it can help improve your quality of life.
+We will be holding seminars this month in both Tampa and Nashville to address how stem cell therapy is performed and how it may help improve your quality of life.
 You will have the opportunity to ask questions and to set up a free consultation.
 There will be refreshments, giveaways and exclusive specials for attendees towards treatment!
 Are you worried that you will not be able to attend a session but really want to get the information you need about your stem cell therapy options?
 Call us to see how you can log into a live broadcast of either session.
 Visit our page for more information.

 Helping you to breathe easier,